w9cf/cwsim/README.md

 You just need to satisfy the
 requirements in requirements.txt or requirements_qt5.txt
 (sounddevice uses portaudio).
-One way is described below.
+One way is to use pip and requirements:

 ### Steps
 - Install [python](https://python.org) version 3.8 or later.